gpkal/Foundation-of-Computer-Science/README.md

 # Foundation of Computer Science - DOGS

-A series of string manipulation challenges in Python.
+A series of Python challenges involving string manipulation and logic.

 ---
 Project by Giorgia Prina, Simone Massardi and Enrico Mannarino